 To understand why Price Action Trading, lets first discuss what is Price Action based trading?

-Price Action Trading (P.A.T.) is a trading technique under which all the trading decisions are based on the historical and recent price movements.
+Price Action Trading (P.A.T.) is a trading technique under which all the trading decisions are based on historical and recent price movements.
 The price is supreme and responsible for all the actions as a trader, as our Gujju friend would say “Bhav Bhagwan Che”.

-No importance is given to the third-party indicators, news, or the fundamental data.
+No importance is given to the third-party indicators, news, or fundamental data.
 Therefore it is also referred to as “naked trading” as price action traders use “naked price charts” without any technical indicators.

 Now why Price Action Trading?

 Let’s compare two charts below, one with all the indicators and another a clean price action bar chart.

 So what do we observe?

 We can easily find out that in the first chart full of indicators there is very little space left for the price action bars, which diverts all the attention from the raw price action to the other number of variables.

 Also, while using this trading technique traders save themselves from “lagging indicators”.
 Lagging indicators such as Moving Averages (MA), Moving Average Convergence Divergence (MACD), RSI, Bollinger Bands, etc. react when the price has already moved and therefore giving a less attractive risk-reward each trade.